How to finish writing a book and schedule your writing time.

 Maybe writing a novel seems like a mammoth task, a distant dream.

-Read on for tips in writing productivity, how to get organised with your writing, and how to finish a novel.
+Read on for tips in writing productivity, how to get organised with your writing, and how to finish your book draft.

 A massive spoiler: you can do it.

 How To Schedule Your Writing Time (By The Hour)

 How can you be sure to finish a novel you start?